shreyansh26/Personal-Website/content/post/2020-11-30_fast_api_docker_ml_deploy/index.md

 ## Model Training

 Since the goal here is just to make a POC deployment, we make a very simple model trained on the Iris dataset.
-Some very basic knowledge of Scikit-learn libraries will be needed to understnad the code.
+Some very basic knowledge of Scikit-learn libraries will be needed to understand the code.

 {{< gist shreyansh26 fcb121e5c428895be24e58edec1c3ebe>}}